Icelandic summer is calling you for an adventure. | Check this out!

 Dating Icelandic Women

 Dating a woman from Iceland is often very laid back.
-You might have found each other at a bar, on Tinder, Instagram or sent her a message on any social media platform out there and started chatting.
-Don’t start by sending her a love poem or by being too aggressive.
+You might have found each other at a bar, on Tinder, Instagram or sent her a message on any social media platform and started chatting.
+Don’t start by sending her a love poem or being too aggressive.
 Icelandic women are much more into getting to know someone on a more friendly basis and then deciding if it’s worth meeting up.
-Chill dates like grabbing a coffee, going for some jazz, sitting down with a beer and deck of cards or having ice cream work perfectly.
+Chill dates like grabbing a coffee, going for some jazz, sitting down with a beer and deck of cards, or having ice cream work perfectly.

 More about Dating in Iceland.

-And no the Icelandic government is not paying men to marry Icelandic women
+And no the Icelandic government is not paying men to marry Icelandic women.

-Famous Icelandic Women | Women you should know about
+Famous Icelandic Women

 • Yrsa Sigurdardottir – Author